 Under stars that dotted the black sky above the Judean Hills,

 We were both together, the fates aligned

 And our constant love for each other was magically set in motion

 With my first marriage in 1981, I became a step-parent to my step-children, Suzannah and Jeremy.
 Soon after (1983), our daughter, Azzia, was born which marked one of my most profound inner shifts; my sense of self was expanded and, obviously, my sense of responsibility for my daughter’s and step-children’s growth and well-being.

 I met my first wife in orientation to our doctorate program in psychology.
 We spent our honeymoon in the Yucatan Peninsula, Mexico, where I learned wind-surfing.
 We also visited the lovely island of Isla Mujeres, fascinating ancient sites in Talum, touristic Cancun Island, and Cozumel.

 In 1988, I was single again and moved to the beautiful town of Sonoma, CA where Azzia went to school and rode her horses.
 These were special years where Sam Keen, who had moved to Sonoma a year earlier, worked with me on men’s themes and peace and war issues.
 Even more special was that, at Azzia’s ‘insistence’ :-), I started dating her ballet teacher, Jennifer, and later, in 1992, I married her.
-We had two boys, Eitan, born in 1992, and Ilan, born in 1995, and are still married, 24 years later.
+We had two boys, Eitan, born in 1992, and Ilan, born in 1995, and are still married, all these 30+ years later.

 Azzia, my first born (1983), besides her love of reading and ballet, enjoyed and became skillful in horseback riding and jumping.
 Later, she graduated from UC Berkeley in philosophy, became an excellent writer and editor, and has established herself in many ways, including as a Sensei, in an Aikido dojo in Berkeley, CA.